JohnAlbin/chroma/README.md

 ## USAGE

-Betters docs are coming, but here's some documentation in the form of example code.
+~~Betters docs are coming, but~~ Better docs are now available at http://johnalbin.github.io/chroma/ and here's some quick documentation in the form of example code.

 ```scss
 @import "chroma";